 - Providers enrolled in the Food Program are required to complete an annual training requirement by September 30th of each year.
 New providers in their first year of the Food Program are not required to complete this training.

 - Always keep good records and have them available for your Area Coordinator.
 If records are not available, all meals and snacks not recorded must be deducted.

-- Menus and meal counts (which must include the child’s name or number) must be recorded by the end of each business day online or on WECA paper forms.
+- Menus and meal counts (which must include the child’s name or number) must be recorded online by the end of each business day.

 - State attendance records cannot be substituted for meal counts.

 The WECA Food Program follows these policies you should be aware of:

 When a situation involving the Food Program in your childcare home needs to change, an Improvement Plan/Technical Assistance is developed for you.
 The Area Coordinator outlines the plan on the Home Visit Review Form, including a description of the goal, steps to be taken to accomplish the goal, and the date for completion.
 Common situations address sanitation, food storage, record keeping, attendance records, or Menus and Attendance Forms that aren’t current and readily available.